Extended Fractional Chern Insulators Near Half Flux in Twisted Bilayer Graphene Above the Magic Angle: Discussion of possible mechanisms for extended FCI

 \section{Discussion of possible mechanisms for extended FCI}

 We turn now to the $8/3$ fractional state which surprisingly persists over a larger range of density than any integer state.
-A $18.5$ T linecut near 2/5 flux (Fig.~\ref{fig:fci}B, C) traverses the three largest pockets of quantization in the Landau fan diagram, centered at $n/n_s= -1.3, 1.9$, and $2.6$.
+A linecut at $18.5$~T, near 2/5 flux (Fig.~\ref{fig:fci}B, C), traverses the three largest pockets of quantization in the Landau fan diagram, centered at $n/n_s= -1.3, 1.9$, and $2.6$.
 These occur upon doping into the next band above the Hofstadter gaps $(0, -4)$, $(0, +4)$, and $(+4, -4)$, respectively.
-Assuming the total Chern number $\pm 8/3$ extracted from measured Hall resistance is the sum of the Chern number $\Delta t$ of the FCI and that of the gapped integer state below, the Chern numbers of the three FCI states would be $4/3=-8/3-(-4)$, $-4/3=8/3-4$, and again $4/3=-8/3-(-4)$, respectively.
-In Fig.~\ref{fig:computation}A, we mark with labels $\alpha$, $\beta$, and $\gamma$, respectively, the parent spin-polarized Hofstadter subbands at 2/5 flux within our single-particle model that we believe host the FCI states.
-If there is minimal mixing of bands from interactions, we are in each case doping into a spin-polarized (all blue in the figure) but valley-degenerate band.
-Thus the 4/3 Chern number referenced above could represent two copies of a $|\Delta t| = 2/3$ FCI.
-It could instead be one copy of 4/3, or even four copies of 1/3 if we could recover a larger degeneracy.
+Assuming the total Chern number $\pm 8/3$ extracted from measured Hall resistance is the sum of the Chern number $\Delta t$ of the FCI and that of the gapped integer state below, the Chern numbers of the three FCI states would be $+4/3=-8/3-(-4)$, $-4/3=8/3-4$, and again $+4/3=-8/3-(-4)$, respectively.
+In Fig.~\ref{fig:computation}A, within our single-particle model we denote the parent spin-polarized Hofstadter subbands at 2/5 flux that we believe host the FCI states $\alpha$, $\beta$, and $\gamma$, respectively.
+If interactions do not generate substantial mixing of bands, in each case we are doping into a spin-polarized (all blue in the figure) but valley-degenerate band.
+In this scenario, the experimentally-extracted 4/3 Chern number represents two copies of a $|\Delta t| = 2/3$ FCI.
+Alternatively, if valley degeneracy is spontaneously broken by interactions the observed quantization could reflect a non-degenerate $|\Delta t| = 4/3$ FCI.
+We cannot rule out the possibility that it is four copies of a 1/3 FCI, but that would require recovery of spin degeneracy in the face of a Zeeman energy comparable to subband widths.

 Unlike ordinary Landau levels, the three subbands we postulate as parents for the FCIs have finite bandwidth, even without disorder.
 Subband $\gamma$ is the narrowest at $\sim 1$ meV.
 The others have width $\sim 2$ meV at 2/5 flux, and the associated FCIs extend over a range of flux for which the bands broaden further and even overlap with nearby subbands, factors we would ordinarily expect to disfavor formation of FCI states.